Free domestic travel insurance credit cards

-Free domestic travel insurance, commonly referred to as complimentary insurance, is a feature available on many credit cards – typically rewards-based credit cards.
+Free domestic travel insurance, commonly referred to as complimentary insurance, is a feature available on many credit cards – typically rewards credit cards.

-It entitles you to varying levels of insurance when you book domestic travel using your credit card.
-While it is referred to as ‘free’ or ‘complimentary’, it’s usually compensated by a premium through the card’s annual fee.
-However, it could still be cheaper or simpler than taking out a standalone insurance policy.
+It entitles you to varying levels of insurance cover when you book travel within Australia using your credit card.
+While the insurance is referred to as ‘free’ or ‘complimentary’, it’s usually offered with cards that charge annual fees.
+However, it could still be cheaper or simpler than taking out standalone insurance policies.

 What does free domestic travel insurance cover?

 While different credit cards offer different levels of coverage, free domestic travel insurance generally includes: